Nirmal-Data-Scientist/Breast-Cancer-Prediction/README.md

 ## Potential Applications

-1. Early Detection and Screening: The app can be used as a screening tool to assess the likelihood of breast tumors being benign or malignant.
+1. Early Detection and Screening: The app can be used as a screening tool to assess the likelihood of tumors being benign or malignant.
 It can aid in early detection by providing quick and convenient predictions based on tumor features.
 This can potentially assist healthcare professionals in identifying high-risk cases and initiating timely interventions.

 2. Patient Education and Empowerment: The app can serve as an educational resource for patients.
 By inputting their own tumor feature values or exploring pre-defined test data, individuals can gain insights into the factors that contribute to tumor classification.
 This knowledge empowers patients to understand the characteristics of their condition, facilitating more informed discussions with healthcare providers.

-3. Research and Development: Researchers and scientists working in the field of breast cancer can utilize the app to explore different combinations of tumor features and observe the corresponding predictions.
+3. Research and Development: Researchers and scientists working in this particular field can utilize the app to explore different combinations of tumor features and observe the corresponding predictions.
 This can aid in the discovery of patterns, correlations, or potential risk factors associated with tumor malignancy.
 The app's interactive nature allows for quick experimentation and hypothesis testing, supporting ongoing research efforts.

 ## Potential issues with the app